-Cross Sections of 3D Shapes Math Games
+Cross Sections of 3D Shapes Math Games3 games

 In this series of games, your students will learn to describe the two-dimensional figures that result from slicing three-dimensional figures.
 The Cross Sections of 3D Shapes learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 7.G.A.3 as written in the common core national math standards.